yewalenikhil65/Population-balance-equation/README.md

     kₛ = @.
 C/V;
 end
 ```
+  - **5** Lets write-off the rates in `pₘₐₚ` as Pairs and initial condition with only singlets present initially in `u₀map` that we  will use in creating JumpSystems with massaction.
 ```julia
 ## Writing-off the parameter in Pairs in Sequence
 @variables k[1:nr];   pₘₐₚ = Pair.(k, kₛ);